Have Republicans Lost the Will to Fight?

 One the one hand, this is just pure madness.
 On the other hand, we should expect nothing better from House Republicans seemingly terrified of fighting the Democrats on just about anything,

-The Republicans embarrassing surrender over the SAVE Act encapsulates all that is wrong with the House GOP today.
-Republican Candidate for President, Donald J Trump urged Republicans to pass the SAVE Act, a bill that would merely prevent states from registering non-citizens to vote in Federal elections, and mandates that states remove non-citizens from their voter rolls.
+The Republicans' embarrassing surrender over the SAVE Act encapsulates all that is wrong with the House GOP today.
+Republican Candidate for President, Donald J Trump urged Republicans to pass the SAVE Act, a bill that would merely prevent states from registering non-citizens to vote in Federal elections, and mandate that states remove non-citizens from their voter rolls.

 Recently, 14 Republicans joined almost all the Democrats in destroying a measure that would pass the SAVE Act as a condition to approving a continuing resolution to fund the government.